+"Connected Person"

-"Code" means the Code on Unit Trusts and Mutual Funds issued by SFC, as amended from time to time. the "Connected Person" has the meaning as set out in the Code which at the date of Explanatory Memorandum, in relation to a company means (a) any person or company beneficially owning, directly indirectly, 20% or more of the ordinary share capita that company or able to exercise directly or indirect 20% or more of the total votes in that company; l of (b) any person or company controlled by a person who which meets one or both of the descriptions given (a); (c) any member of the group of which that company for part; or rms (d) any director or officer of that company or of any of connected persons as defined in (a), (b) or (c). f its "CSDCC" means the China Securities Depository and Clearing Corporat Limited. tion "CSRC" means the China Securities Regulatory Commission.
-"Dealing Day" means, in relation to any Sub-Fund, the days on which Unit that Sub-Fund may be subscribed or redeemed, as specified the relevant Appendix.
-"Dealing Deadline" means, in respect of any Sub-Fund, such time on the relev Dealing Day or any other Business Day as the Manager r from time to time determine (in consultation with the Trus in relation to the subscription and redemption of Units, specified in the relevant Appendix. nay tee)
+has the meaning as set out in the Code which at the date of the Explanatory Memorandum, in relation to a company means:

+- (a) any person or company beneficially owning, directly or indirectly, 20% or more of the ordinary share capital of that company or able to exercise directly or indirectly, 20% or more of the total votes in that company; - (b) any person or company controlled by a person who or which meets one or both of the descriptions given in (a); - (c) any member of the group of which that company forms part; or - (d) any director or officer of that company or of any of its connected persons as defined in (a), (b) or (c).

+"CSDCC"

+means the China Securities Depository and Clearing Corporation Limited.

+"CSRC"

+means the China Securities Regulatory Commission.

+"Dealing Day"

+means, in relation to any Sub-Fund, the days on which Units of that Sub-Fund may be subscribed or redeemed, as specified in the relevant Appendix.

+"Dealing Deadline"

+means, in respect of any Sub-Fund, such time on the relevant Dealing Day or any other Business Day as the Manager may from time to time determine (in consultation with the Trustee) in relation to the subscription and redemption of Units, as specified in the relevant Appendix.

 "HKEx" means Hong Kong Exchanges and Clearing Limited.

 "HKSCC" means the Hong Kong Securities Clearing Company Limited or its successors.

-"Hong Kong" means the Hong Kong Special Administrative Region of the PRC.
-"Hong Kong Dollars" or "HKD" means the lawful currency of Hong Kong.
+"Hong Kong" means the Hong Kong Special Administrative Region of the or "HKD"

+PRC.

+"Hong Kong Dollars"

+means the lawful currency of Hong Kong.

 "IFRS" means International Financial Reporting Standards issued by the International Accounting Standards Board.

 "Initial Offer Period" means, in respect of any class of Units, such period as may be specified by the Manager and notified to the Trustee for the purpose of making an initial offer of Units of such class, as specified in the relevant Appendix.

-"Manager" means Value Partners Hong Kong Limited 惠理基金管理香港 有限公司 or any other person or persons for the time being duly appointed Manager of the Trust in succession thereto.
+"Manager" means Value Partners Hong Kong Limited 惠理基金管理香港

+有限公司 or any other person or persons for the time being duly

+appointed Manager of the Trust in succession thereto.

 "MOF" means the Ministry of Finance of the PRC.

-"Net Asset Value" means, in relation to any Sub-Fund or class of Units, the net asset value of such Sub-Fund or class, as the context may require, calculated in accordance with the provisions of the Trust Deed.
+"Net Asset Value" means, in relation to any Sub-Fund or class of Units, the net asset value of such Sub-Fund or class, as the context may require, calculated in accordance with the provisions of the

+Trust Deed.

 "PBOC" means the People's Bank of China.

 "PRC" or "China" means the People's Republic of China, excluding for the purposes of interpretation of this Explanatory Memorandum only, Hong Kong, the Macau Special Administrative Region of the People's Republic of China and Taiwan.